 Background

 Mr James Chau (United Nations Goodwill Ambassador) opened the meeting by noting the unique design of the closed-door framework and welcomed the presence of all ten honourable Minister and Deputy Ministers.
-Mr Chau focused on the meeting as a unique platform where Ministers may learn from each other before shifting to an overview of Regional epidemiology.
+Mr Chau focused on the meeting as a unique platform where Ministers may learn from each other before moving to to an overview of Regional epidemiology.

 Ministers of Health unanimously endorsed the Action plan for the health sector response to HIV in the WHO European Region during the 66th session of the Regional Committee for Europe in September 2016, thereby expressing enhanced commitment to scale-up response efforts to the growing HIV epidemic.
 Member States, key partners, including civil society groups, communities of people living with HIV and donors agreed to reach key 90-90-90 targets by 2020 through evidence based HIV prevention, accessible and affordable testing, treatment and care services to end AIDS by as a public health threat by 2030 in accordance with Sustainable Development Goal 3.3

 On 25 and 26 September 2017, the WHO Regional Office for Europe, in collaboration with UNAIDS, convened a meeting of HIV programme managers, at which representatives of EECA countries and Member States not members of the European Union or European Economic Area presented the status of their national HIV strategies and action plans.
 Countries reported national efforts to revise and optimize their HIV testing and treatment policies.
 Several countries have started the “treat all” approach and others have endorsed new national HIV testing and treatment protocols and/or implemented nationwide innovative interventions, such as self-testing.
-Building on the lessons learned from successful interventions and programmes, there is an urgent need to scale up effective preventive measures, early diagnosis and quality treatment and integrated/coordinated care for all, including key populations, to curb the epidemic.
+Building on the lessons learned from successful interventions and programmes, there is an urgent need to scale up effective preventive measures, early diagnosis and quality treatment and integrated/coordinated care for all, with a specific focus on key populations, to curb the epidemic.
 Several countries in the EECA part of the Region are transitioning from international donor funding towards domestic funding of the HIV response.
 Finding innovative and inclusive mechanisms for financing the HIV response in this context is a pressing topic.

 Ministerial policy dialogue on HIV and related co-morbidities in eastern Europe and central Asia